 Avoid strenuous activity for one week after surgery or until you see your doctor.
 This includes bending, exercising, sports, and lifting more than 15 pounds.
 Any activity that increases your heart rate a lot soon after surgery may cause bleeding or increased swelling in the socket.
 This may slow healing or risk the final outcome.

 The clear conformer (Figure 2) placed at the time of surgery is not custom fit to your socket.
-It may fall out after surgery.
+It may fall out after surgery if you pull down on the lower lid.
 If the conformer falls out, it should be:

 Gently cleaned with regular soap and water only.
 Do not use cleaning chemicals or alcohol swabs.